baileyballangarry/osticket-prereqs/README.md

 </p>

 <p>
-Within “OsTicket-VM -> Sites -> Defualt web site -> osTicket” double click “PHP Manager” then click “enable or disable an extension”
+Navigate to "OsTicket-VM -> Sites -> Default Web Site -> osTicket" within IIS, and double-click "PHP Manager."
+Afterward, click on "Enable or Disable an Extension."

-Enable:
+Enable the following extensions:

 php_imap.dll
 php_intl.dll
 php_opcache.dll

-Refresh the OsTicket site in your browse to observe changes.
+Refresh the OsTicket site in your browser to see the changes take effect.

-In file explorer navigate to “This PC -> Windows (C:) -> inetpub -> wwwroot -> osTicket -> include” and find the file named “ost-sampleconfig.php” rename this file to “ost-config.php”
+In File Explorer, go to "This PC -> Windows (C:) -> inetpub -> wwwroot -> osTicket -> include" and locate the file named "ost-sampleconfig.php."
+Rename this file to "ost-config.php."
 </p>

 <p>